GSA-TTS/FAC-transition-site/src/info/updates/index.md

 We work in [an agile manner](https://asana.com/resources/agile-methodology).
 That means we have a long-term strategy, medium-term features we work to deliver, and make continuous improvement and bug fixes to the existing product.
 We update our system through pull requests, or PRs.

+- Features add new capabilities or documentation to the FAC
 - Improvements take existing code or text and increase its quality
-- Features add new capabilities or documentation to the FAC
 - Validations increase the integrity of the data collected or disseminated by the FAC.

-During the week of October 16th, the FAC team merged the following PRs that improved, added features to, or improved the validation of data in the system.
+During the week of October 16th, the FAC team merged the following PRs.

 <table class="usa-table">
   <caption>
-    FAC code releases for the week of Oct.
-16, 2023.
+    FAC feature additions, system improvements, and data validations for the week of October 16, 2023.
   </caption>
   <thead>
     <tr>